2012 anti-Japanese demonstrations in China: First wave of protests

 Anti-Japanese demonstrations in front of Japanese embassy in Beijing on 18 September.
 The center sign written "1.3 billion Chinese will trample over puny Japan (13亿中国人踏平小日本)".

 After the detainment of Hong Kong activists by the Japanese Coast Guard, netizens in mainland China called for a nationwide protest against Japan on 19 August.

 In Beijing, citizens began protesting in front of the Japanese embassy on 15 August.
 On the morning of 19 August, a crowd of demonstrators gathered and held placards bearing phrases such as "Return us the Diaoyu Islands" and "Japan must confess her crimes".

 In Shenzhen, protesters marched down the streets chanting slogans such as "Defend the Diaoyu Islands" and "Smash Japanese Imperialism", called for the boycott of Japanese goods and for the government to retake the islands.
 In the process, many protesters tore up Japanese flags, smashed Japanese-branded cars and vandalized shops selling Japanese goods; rocks were hurled at a Ramen shop.
 The protests lasted until about 2pm.
 According to Sing Tao Daily, the government sent in large numbers of armed police, who called for an end to the violent protests, began driving the protesters away and detaining several over-reacting protesters.

-The anti-Japanese protests were occasionally exploited by protesters who sought to criticize the Chinese government.
+The anti-Japanese protests were occasionally employed by protesters who sought to criticize the Chinese government.
 Such demonstrations included marching with posters of the late Chinese leader Mao Zedong—perceived to be more assertive on issues of sovereignty than current leaders, as well as signs about corruption, food safety, and income inequality.
 Supporters of the ousted anti-capitalist leader Bo Xilai also had a showing during the protests.

 There were also protests of varied intensities in other major cities such as Jinan, Qingdao, Guangzhou, Taiyuan, Shenyang, Changchun, Harbin, Chengdu and Hangzhou.
 There were police officers maintaining order at the scenes to prevent incidents of violence.